instructlab/instructlab/containers/cuda/README.md

 Or image: TBD (am I allowed to have a public image with references to lab in it?)

-This containerfile is based on Nvidia's CUDA image, which lucky for us plugs directly into Podman via their `nvidia-container-toolkit`!
+This containerfile is based on Nvidia's CUDA image, which plugs directly into Podman via their `nvidia-container-toolkit`!
 The ubi9 base image does not have most packages installed.
-The bulk of the `containerfile` is spent configuring your system so `lab` can be installed and run properly. ubi9 as compared to ubuntu cannot install the entire nvidia-12-4 toolkit.
+The bulk of the `containerfile` is spent configuring your system so `lab` can install and run properly.
+The ubi9 base image as compared to ubuntu cannot install the entire nvidia-12-4 toolkit.
 This did not impact performance during testing.
+You can run the following steps to build an image then run a container:

 1. Podman build –ssh=default -f <Containerfile_Path>
 2. curl -s -L https://nvidia.github.io/libnvidia-container/stable/rpm/nvidia-container-toolkit.repo |   sudo tee /etc/yum.repos.d/nvidia-container-toolkit.repo